stsievert/salmon/_sources/algorithms.rst.txt

    targets: ["obj1", "obj2", "foo", "bar", "foobar!"]
    samplers:
-     RR:
+     ARR: {}

-       module: TSTE
+When ``ARR`` is specified as a key for ``samplers``, :class:`salmon.triplets.samplers.ARR` is used for the sampling method.

-This will use :class:`~salmon.triplets.algs.TSTE`.
-If we want to customize to include different keyword arguments, we need to look close at the arguments for :class:`~salmon.triplets.algs.TSTE` [#]_.
+Customization is possible by passing different keyword arguments to :class:`~salmon.triplets.samplers.ARR`.
 For example, this could be a
 configuration:

 .. code-block:: yaml